There will not be a New England Fall Astronomy Festival this year.

 - Makes a great family outing!

-For the Fall of 2017 our Public Observing Sessions are scheduled for:
+For the Spring of 2018 our Public Observing Sessions are scheduled for:

 On the afternoon of a scheduled public observing session we will post a "go-no-go" note on the Observatory's Facebook page.
 If the sky is cloudy ar sunset, the session will be cancelled, but check here to be sure: https://www.facebook.com/UNHObservatory/